swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 - remove `Priority.unspecified` and use `nil` as unspecified value.
 - introduce platform independent priority names: `high`, `default`, `low`, `background`.
 The Apple platform specific names remain as aliases and can be used on apple platforms where they make sense.
 These names have a long history and were even originally used in dispatch itself.
 We discussed and confirmed with various teams inside Apple that those names work well for the future evolution of the platform.
-- future-proof the `Priority` type by changing it to a `struct` with static computed properties.
+- future-proof the `TaskPriority` type by changing it to a `RawRepresentable` `struct` with static computed properties.
 We do not immediately have any plans to introduce new priorities, but want to allow for such future extension if necessary.
 - remove the ability to spawn new tasks at the `userInteractive` priority.
 This priority will be used only be the runtime itself, e.g. by the main thread and automatically inherited properly by any other tasks (and downgraded to `userInitiated`)
 - `TaskGroup.spawn` and `TaskGroup.spawnUnlessCancelled` have been renamed to `TaskGroup.async` and `TaskGroup.asyncUnlessCancelled` which are to be their final names.
-This aligns the naming with the renamed `async let` and new `async{}` function as the word signifying creation of a task that will inherit context of its parent (if available).
+This aligns the naming with the renamed `async let` as the word signifying creation of a child task
-- remove `Task.current` and the general ability to get hold of a `Task` instance.
-This change unlocks important
+- remove `Task.current` and the general ability to get hold of a child task instance.
+This change unlocks important optimizations in the compiler and runtime
-- remove the non-static properties `Task.priority` and `Task.isCancelled`, the static ones should be used instead.
-The properties remain on `UnsafeCurrentTask`.
+- collapse `Task.Handle<Success, Failure>` into `Task<Success, Failure>`.
+This is the most-used type in the Task API and should have the shortest name.
-- merge the `async { }` proposal ([pitched here](https://forums.swift.org/t/initiating-asynchronous-work-from-synchronous-code/47714)) into this proposal, such that we have always to create tasks in this proposal to review at-once
+- merge the `async { }` proposal ([pitched here](https://forums.swift.org/t/initiating-asynchronous-work-from-synchronous-code/47714)) into this proposal, such that we have always to create tasks in this proposal to review at-once, and make it the task instance initializer `Task { ... }`
-- make `async{}` return a `Task.Handle<Never, Never>`, such that it may be used to cancel the created task
-- speculatively rename `detach` to `asyncDetached` as it is similar, but less favored to use that API
+- rename `detach` to `Task.detached` as it is similar, but less favored to use that API.
 - re-order parameters of `withTaskCancellationHandler` from `handler, operation` to `(operation, onCancel handler)` which seems to be a more common pattern for such APIs where the "main closure" (the operation) comes first
+- move `Task.Priority` out to `TaskPriority` and `Task.CancellationError` out to the top-level `CancellationError`
+- replace `get()` with an async property `value`, and `getResult()` with an async property `result`

 Changes after first review: